Skip to content

 3. The bond distance of H2-O.

 So to create an energy surface, we can keep one variable constant and change the other two.
 For example, we can change the bond distances H1-O and H2-O bond for a specific bond angle.
+For simplification of this assignment and ability to visualize a PES in 3d space, lets fix the bond distances to be equal to eachother.
+Therefore the two indepenendent variables for the PES are Bond Angle H-O-H and Bond Distance of both O-H bonds.

 The ranges of each variable should be: